ptarmiganlabs/butler-cw/README.md

 Basically the same as for any app in the Butler family:

 1. Make sure you have a recent version of [Node.js](https://nodejs.org) installed.
-Node 12.16.0 was used during development of the most recent Butler CW version.
+The latest LTS version is a good choice.
-2. [Clone the GitHub repository](https://github.com/ptarmiganlabs/butler-cw.git) to local disk, or download and extract the [ZIP:ed repo](https://github.com/ptarmiganlabs/butler-cw/archive/master.zip) from GitHub.
+2. Grab the latest release from the [release page](https://github.com/ptarmiganlabs/butler-cw/releases).
+Extract it to a suitable place on your Windows/Linux/Mac computer.
+A place like `d:\tools\butler-cw` could make sense on a Windows Server with a system `c:` drive and a `d:` for non-system applications.
-3. From within the directory where you placed the Butler CW files, run
+3. From within the directory where you placed the Butler CW files, run (this will download and install all dependencies that Butler CW uses)

 	```
 	npm i